 Why should I study Creative iMedia?

 The world is becoming a much more technical place.
 With the rise of social media, streaming services and visual promotion, businesses are looking to recruit those with creative technical skills.
-This GCSE equivalent will give you the opportunity to learn about the media industry and developing IT skills to edit photos, videos and sound to help create multimedia graphics.
-This course does have an external exam, but there is the opportunity to support this with two projects where you apply your creative iMedia skills.
-This will help build evidence towards a media-based role.
+This qualification will give you the opportunity to learn about the media industry and developing digital design skills to edit photos, videos and sound to help create multimedia graphics.
+This qualification has two projects where you apply your creative iMedia skills, which combined equates to 60% of the overall grade and mostly completed in year 10.

+How will I learn?

 This qualification will teach you about the media industry, but also help you develop the techniques needed to develop digital multi-media.
 You will learn:

-- How to visually present ideas and plan digital multimedia - How to create effective storyboards - An understanding of how to read scrips and different camera angles for film and TV - How to research ideas - How to format digital multimedia - How to produce and present final products to clients.
+- How to visually present ideas and plan digital multimedia.

+- How to create effective storyboards.

+- An understanding of how to read scrips and different camera angles for film and TV.

+- How to research ideas.

+- How to format digital multimedia.

+- How to produce and present final products to clients.

+How will I be assessed?